On this page, you’ll find:

 Students will have fun playing games while learning math basics.
-We will use large motor skill games and manipulatives to engage their bodies as well as their brains and try to make sense out of why math can be easy and fun!
+We will use large motor skill games, board games, and manipulatives to engage their bodies as well as their brains and try to make sense out of why math can be easy and fun!

 Kindergarten Language Fun